worldviewer/react-worldviewer-app-old/README.md

 But, as I go through that process, it's important to think about how search will happen, so that I can build out an approach which will scale well with the site's content.

-Since my dataset is still quite small, I can for now perform all of my controversy card searching on the client.
-What this means is that all feed post text should for now exist within one single JSON file, so that I can hit the ground running with a reasonably functional search interface.

-Clearly, messaging will also need to be added to these results, but I should defer that decision until I decide on how to implement it (the solution may already come with a messaging interface).
+I'm going to defer on message search until I decide on how to implement messaging (the solution may already come with a search interface).

-There are client-side React components such as `react-fuzzy-search` which will allow for searches to have typos in them -- which is very important for science-related searches.
-It provides me with an enormously useful search score, and it fits the job as well because it allows me to search for particular fields within the JSON.
+There are client-side React components such as `react-fuzzy-search` which will allow for searches to have typos in them -- which would be extremely useful for science-related searches.  `react-fuzzy-search` also provides me with search score, and it fits the job as well because it allows me to search for particular fields within the JSON.

-What it does not apparently do is permit me to rank hits based upon which of the JSON fields matched.
-I want results to slightly favor this hierarchy:
+What it does not apparently do is permit me to rank hits based upon which of the JSON fields matched (something that, by contrast, comes standard with Algolia).
+I want results to favor this hierarchy:

 - Controversy Card Title
 - Controversy Card Summary